 Traveling At Night

-Traveling at night can be a great option depending on the baby.
+Traveling at night can be a great option depending on the baby and you.
 However, there are a few things to consider.

 - Will it throw the baby off their routine and make for a hellish few days?